battlecode/battlecode-server-2017/specs.md

 Changelog [bcd20]
 -------------------
 * 1.0.0 (1/5/2015) - Initial specs released
-* 1.0.1 (1/6/2015) - Small client/engine bug fixes and optimizations.
+* 1.0.1 (1/6/2015) - Small client/engine bug fixes and changes.
 Fixed specs typos.
 BACKWARDS INCOMPATIBLE.
+    * `RobotInfo` now tells you information about whether a robot is building something or being built.
-    * senseOre() and senseTerrainTile() work properly on round 1.
+    * `senseOre()`, `senseTerrainTile()`, and `disintegrate()` work properly on round 1.
+    * More meaningful game over messages.
+    * Changes to maps rift.xml and noeffort.xml.